Bargmann–Wigner equations

-This article uses the Einstein summation convention for tensor/spinor indices, and uses hats for quantum operators.

 In relativistic quantum mechanics and quantum field theory, the Bargmann–Wigner equations describe free particles with non-zero mass and arbitrary spin j, an integer for bosons (j = 1, 2, 3 ...) or half-integer for fermions (j = 1/2, 3/2, 5/2 ...).
 The solutions to the equations are wavefunctions, mathematically in the form of multi-component spinor fields.

 They are named after Valentine Bargmann and Eugene Wigner.

 History

 Paul Dirac first published the Dirac equation in 1928, and later (1936) extended it to particles of any half-integer spin before Fierz and Pauli subsequently found the same equations in 1939, and about a decade before Bargman, and Wigner.
 Eugene Wigner wrote a paper in 1937 about unitary representations of the inhomogeneous Lorentz group, or the Poincaré group.
 Wigner notes Ettore Majorana and Dirac used infinitesimal operators applied to functions.
 Wigner classifies representations as irreducible, factorial, and unitary.

 In 1948 Valentine Bargmann and Wigner published the equations now named after them in a paper on a group theoretical discussion of relativistic wave equations.